Skip to content

 extensions variant

-The extensions variant adds shed-extensions credential brokering on top of base.
+The extensions variant adds credential brokering on top of base.
 It includes:

 • shed-ssh-agent — SSH agent proxy that forwards key operations to your Mac (private keys never enter the VM).